clj-pdf/clj-pdf/README.md

 tag :graphics

-The command takes a function with a single argument, the Graphics2D object, onto which you can draw things.
-Note that this is actually the *PdfGraphics2D* object which will render the drawing instructions as vectors rather than to a raster bitmap.
+The command takes a function with a single argument, the [Graphics2D](http://docs.oracle.com/javase/7/docs/api/java/awt/Graphics2D.html) object, onto which you can draw things.
+Note that this is actually a [*PdfGraphics2D*](https://coderanch.com/how-to/javadoc/itext-2.1.7/com/lowagie/text/pdf/PdfGraphics2D.html) object (a subclass of
+Graphics2D) which will render the drawing instructions as vectors rather than to a raster bitmap.
 There is no need to dispose of the graphics context as this is done on exiting the function.
 The co-ordinates are absolute from the top left hand side of the current page.
 There are no restrictions as to the number of times this command can be invoked per page; subsequent graphics drawings will be overlaid on prior renderings.

+The font system for `.setFont` is different than that used in the rest of `clj-pdf`.
+Enabling `:register-system-fonts? true` in the document metadata will also register system fonts for use with `.setFont`.
+There is currently not a facility to load custom fonts for `.setFont`.
+A workaround would be to install the desired fonts in the system font directory.
+Evaluate `(clj-pdf.graphics-2d/get-font-maps)` to get a list of available system fonts and their names.

 optional metadata: